RiotGamesCookbooks/dirsrv-cookbook/README.md

 ad_sync_move_action | Corresponds to winSyncMoveAction | 'none', 'delete', 'unsync' | 'none'
 ad_replica_subtree | The Active Directory suffix to be replicated to 389DS (nsDS7WindowsReplicaSubtree) | String |

+__ACTIONS__
+* __create__
+* create_and_initialize

+Initialization is an action that replaces the data in the current replica with the data in another replica.
+Since 389 has push-model replication, the process to setup multi-master replication should take the following steps:

+1. Create the first replica on node A. For the purposes of demonstration, create a few entries on this replica to represent an existing dataset.
+2. Create the second replica on node B.
+3. Create an agreement on node B to push updates to node A. Since there is no data on the freshly created B, it has no updates to send.
+4. Create an agreement on node A to push updates to node B __*and initialize it upon creation*__.
+Now B will have the dataset that was on A, and it will be able to publish any updates back to A using the agreement created in step 3.

+If we are to introduce any additional nodes to this setup, we would have them request to be initialized from one designated node ( say node A ) and simply create agreements pointing to and from all of the other nodes within the replication scheme.

+To see a real working example of this, check out the recipes named *___vagrant_xxx__* or simply 'vagrant up'

 ### Credentials